aluo123/Project-Euler/README.md

 ###[Problem 10](https://projecteuler.net/problem=10) - Summation of Primes

-A more optimized implementation of the Sieve of Erathoneses than the one I used for [Problem 7](https://projecteuler.net/problem=7) that only looks for primes less than the square root to check.
+A more optimized implementation of the Sieve of Eratothenes than the one I used for [Problem 7](https://projecteuler.net/problem=7) that only looks for primes less than the square root to check.
 I updated the Problem 7 with the same sieve.
 It would probably be better to combine into one primes file.
 Attempted to use a different sieve implementation with Java, but was even more inefficient than the initial implementation of the initial one.

 Relevant files: [euler10.cc](euler10.cc), [Euler10.java](Euler10.java)